 Approximately half the time is spent on various general surgical services.
-Surgical specialty and subspecialty rotations include our regional burn unit, cardiac surgery (intensive care), thoracic surgery, transplant, pediatric surgery, and plastics and reconstructive surgery.
+Surgical specialty and subspecialty rotations include thoracic surgery, transplant and pediatric surgery.
 Rotations in the surgical intensive care units are offered during the first and second postgraduate years.
-During the first two postgraduate years, approximately 85 percent of the rotations are at Hopkins Hospital and 15 percent are at Johns Hopkins Bayview.
+During the first two postgraduate years, approximately 75 to 80 percent of the rotations are at The Johns Hopkins Hospital and 20 to 25 percent are at Johns Hopkins Bayview.

-All residents are appointed fellows of The Johns Hopkins University School of Medicine and can take advantage of graduate student discounts on social activities and performing arts programs both on and off campus.
-Additional benefits include medical and dental care, disability and life insurance, liability insurance, lab coats and two weeks paid vacation for first year residents and additional time for second year residents.
-The stipend is competitive with other housestaff salaries in the region.
+All residents are appointed fellows of the Johns Hopkins University School of Medicine and can take advantage of graduate student discounts on social activities and performing arts programs both on and off campus.
+Additional benefits include medical and dental care, disability and life insurance, liability insurance, lab coats, and two weeks of paid vacation for first-year residents and additional time for second-year residents.
+The stipend is competitive with other house staff salaries in the region.

-Residents in the Neurological, Orthopedic Otolaryngology-Head and Neck Surgery and Urology training programs spend between six months and one year in the Preliminary Surgery Program.
-They rotate through general surgery and surgical specialty services at Johns Hopkins Hospital and Johns Hopkins Bayview.
+Residents in these training programs spend between three and six months in the Preliminary Surgery Program.
+They rotate through general surgery and surgical specialty services at The Johns Hopkins Hospital and Johns Hopkins Bayview.
 During their second postgraduate year, they begin training in their areas of interest.

 Medical graduates from international medical schools are encouraged to apply to the Preliminary Surgery Program.
 The Johns Hopkins University School of Medicine sponsors J-1 visas only for these positions for one to two years.
 Typical foreign graduates have been the best medical students from their countries who wish to acquire experience in the United States.